R. J. Allen

 Robert James "R. J." Allen (born April 17, 1990) is an American former professional soccer player.
-Predominantly a right-sided defender, Allen is the older brother of soccer player Brandon Allen.
+Predominantly a right-sided defender, Allen is the older brother of soccer player, Brandon Allen.

+Allen started his soccer career at St. Joseph High School in Metuchen, New Jersey, followed by college soccer at Monmouth University.
+He briefly played for USL PDL side Central Jersey Spartans while in college.
+After being drafted by Chivas USA in 2012, he later joined Skive IK in Denmark.
+Upon returning to the U.S., he had trials with various clubs and worked as a youth soccer coach.

+In 2015, he joined New York City FC, making notable contributions and earning recognition.
+Subsequently, he was traded to Orlando City SC in 2017.
+In 2019, he played for FC Motown in the National Premier Soccer League.
+Allen later signed with the Philadelphia Union but retired due to injury at the end of the 2019 season.

 Career

 High school

-Allen attended St. Joseph High School in Metuchen, New Jersey, between 2004 and 2008 where he played soccer all four years.
+Allen attended St. Joseph High School in Metuchen, New Jersey, between 2004 and 2008, where he played soccer all four years.

 College and amateur

 Allen played four years of college soccer at Monmouth University between 2008 and 2011.

 While at college, Allen appeared for USL PDL side Central Jersey Spartans in 2010 and 2011.

 Professional

 On January 17, 2012, Allen was selected 5th overall in the 2012 MLS Supplemental Draft by Chivas USA.
-Allen didn't sign with Chivas USA, instead later signing with Danish side Skive IK in February 2013.
+He didn't sign with Chivas USA, instead signed with Danish side Skive IK later, in February 2013.

-Allen returned to the United States and had trials with D.C United, Orlando City, New York Red Bulls, and the New York Cosmos ahead of the 2015 MLS season.
+Allen returned to the United States and had trials with D.C United, Orlando City SC, New York Red Bulls, and the New York Cosmos ahead of the 2015 MLS season.
 During this time, Allen was contacted by New York City FC to train with David Villa before the beginning of the season, which he did with future Red Bull Mike Grella.
-Allen was not offered a professional contract prior to the 2015 season, taking a job as a youth soccer coach on Staten Island instead.
+He was not offered a professional contract prior to the 2015 season, taking a job as a youth soccer coach on Staten Island instead.